How to Add or Change a Bank Account

 If you are not presented with the option to link electronically, or you choose not to, you can manually link your bank account with your account and routing number.

-To add your bank account manually, log in on a web browser and select “Settings” from the menu and then select “Bank Accounts.”
+To add your bank account manually, log in on a web browser and select “Settings” from the menu and then select “Funding Accounts.”
 You will then see the option to add a bank account.
 Select the “add by account and routing number” option rather than by searching for your bank’s name.

 Note that linking manually involves us sending two micro-deposits (each under $1.00) to your bank, which you must then verify inside of your Betterment account.
 Due to standard ACH timelines, this process generally takes 1-2 business days.